 When the air and soil temperature is below 5°C (41°F).
 On average, this happens towards the middle of November in the UK.
 Cold weather will stall grass growth, even if the other necessary conditions are present.
 Grass tiller and leaf production are affected by four elements.
-To grow, grass requires optimal heat, plenty of light, sufficient water and the right quantity of nitrogen, with temperature being the most influential component out of the four.
+To grow, grass requires optimal heat, plenty of light, sufficient water and the right quantity of nitrogen, with the temperature being the most influential component out of the four.

 When talking about the UK and what month of the year you’ll most likely give your mowing equipment a rest – the last grass cutting day will probably vary.
 For folks who reside in the West country’s mild winter conditions, the period between December and February will be the quiet time for lawn trimming.
 And for those who live somewhere up North, October – March will be the time to forget about the cutting chore.